Adam Schenk Betting Profile: The Sentry - PGA TOUR

 At The Sentry

-- This is Schenk's first time playing at The Sentry in the past five years.
+- This is Schenk's first time competing at The Sentry in the past five years.

 Schenk's Recent Performances

-- Schenk has posted one top-10 finish and two top-20 finishes over his last five events.
+- Schenk has earned one top-10 finish and two top-20 finishes over his last five appearances.

-- Out of the last five tournaments he's entered, he made the cut four times.

-- Over his last five tournaments, Schenk has carded a score that's better than average in two of those outings.

 - He has an average score of -5 across his last five events.